 Therefore existing workflows and methods of automatic text recognition are examined, described and optimized.
 An important goal is to conceptually prepare the transformation of the German-speaking prints from the 16th-19th Century in machine-readable full text.

 The Herzog August Bibliothek in Wolfenbüttel, the Berlin-Brandenburg Academy of Sciences and Humanities, the State Library Berlin and the Karlsruhe Institute of Technology take part in this project.
 Leading experts, scholars and libraries in the fields of digitization and digital Humanities will furthermore support this project.

 Recently especially academic libraries digitized large stocks of historic materials and present the images online.
 Through an OCR process searchable full texts can be automatically generated from these image data.
 The value added by the use of such digital text documents is indispensable today in many scientific disciplines, particularly in the field of humanities.

 To date, however, the access to the electronic full text is often not or only insufficiently possible, although many historical documents are accessible online through the "Bibliography of Books Printed in the German Speaking Countries from the 16th-18th century”.

-The project is funded by the German Research Foundation (DFG) and has a term of three years until September 2018.
+The project is funded by the German Research Foundation (DFG) and has a term of three years.
 In the first phase requirements are discovered and conceptually prepare the second phase.
-In this tenders for pilot projects will be carried out, which allows the participation of other facilities.
-Those projects should find an answer for the technical and organizational challenges we are facing today.
+In 2017 a tender for module projects has been published, to solve specific challenges of the OCR process.
+Thereupon the DFG granted eight module projects that started their work by the beginning of 2018:

-At the end of the overall project we will present a consolidated concept for the OCR processing of digitized printed heritage from 16th to 19th century.
+At the end of the overall project we will present a software and a accompanying concept for the OCR processing of digitized printed heritage from 16th to 19th century.